-Approval of (A) the 2022 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2022 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2022 and (B) the Swiss Statutory Compensation Report for Fiscal Year 2022
+Approval of (A) the 2023 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2023 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2023, (B) the Swiss Statutory Compensation Report for Fiscal Year 2023 and (C) the Swiss Statutory Report on Non-Financial Matters for Fiscal Year 2023

-2A Approval of the 2022 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2022, and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2022
+Approval of the 2023 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2023, and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2023

-The Board of Directors proposes that the 2022 Annual Report, including the audited consolidated financial statements of Transocean Ltd. for fiscal year 2022 and the audited statutory financial statements of Transocean Ltd. for fiscal year 2022, be approved.
+The Board of Directors proposes that the 2023 Annual Report, including the audited consolidated financial statements of Transocean Ltd. for fiscal year 2023 and the audited statutory financial statements of Transocean Ltd. for fiscal year 2023, be approved.

-The audited consolidated financial statements of Transocean Ltd. for fiscal year 2022 and the audited Swiss statutory financial statements of Transocean Ltd. for fiscal year 2022 are contained in the 2022 Annual Report, which, along with this proxy statement, are available at: www.deepwater.com by selecting Financial Reports, then Annual and Quarterly Reports in the Investors section dropdown.
-In addition, these materials will be available for physical inspection at our registered office:
+The audited consolidated financial statements of Transocean Ltd. for fiscal year 2023 and the audited Swiss statutory financial statements of Transocean Ltd. for fiscal year 2023 are contained in the 2023 Annual Report, which, along with this proxy statement, are available at www.deepwater.com by selecting Financial Reports, then Annual and Quarterly Reports in the Investors section dropdown.